 France - Day 5 : The Ventoux is getting close

 It had rained the entire night.
 The clothes I had left on my bike to dry had only gotten wetter.
-After we wrung everything and paid for our stay we went in search of a bakery.
+After we wrung everything and paid for our stay, we searched for a bakery.
 The bakery sold the best buns I had on the entire trip.
 They were raisin buns made of puff pastry with yogurt in it.
-They were so tasty they reminded me of the sandwich I had on our first cycling vacation.
+They were so tasty that they reminded me of the sandwich I had on our first cycling vacation.

-After passing Loyettes we needed to pay attention.
-The route would take us over large roads with lots of exits and roundabouts.
-Every 500 meters there would be a two-lane roundabout which we somehow needed to cross.
-When we finally left the area we took a break to calm down.
+After passing Loyettes, we needed to pay attention.
+The route would take us over large roads with many exits and roundabouts.
+Every 500 meters, there would be a two-lane roundabout we needed to cross.
+When we finally left the area, we took a break to calm down.

-We continued over large roads, but with fewer roundabouts and trucks.
-We ate dinner on a parking lot and wanted to text our friends Stefan and Bojan to ask where near the Mont Ventoux we would meet.
-Just when I turned my phone on I notice they had texted us to ask where we were, because they needed to pay the campsite a day in advance.
-We quickly replied we would be there tomorrow.
+We continued over large roads but with fewer roundabouts and trucks.
+We ate dinner in a parking lot and wanted to text our friends Stefan and Bojan to ask where near the Mont Ventoux we would meet.
+Just when I turned my phone on, I noticed they had texted us to ask where we were because they needed to pay for the campsite a day in advance.
+We quickly replied that we would be there tomorrow.

-Bram walked into the scrubs to water a tree, when he came back he told me there was a turt with 17 snails on it and a trail running into the forest.
-We also noticed there were many parked cars and one guy simply walked off into the forest after exiting his car.
+Bram walked into the scrubs to water a tree.
+When he returned, he told me there was a turt with 17 snails on it and a trail running into the forest.
+We also noticed there were many parked cars, and one guy simply walked off into the woods after exiting his vehicle.
 Then something odd happened.
 The guy who had walked into the forest started shaking his keys.
-Then another car stopped and that driver also walked into the forest.
-Then another car stopped and the second man walked back to his car.
-Then both men almost simultaneously walked into the forest again.
+Then, another car stopped, and that driver also walked into the forest.
+Then another car stopped, and the second man returned to his car.
+Then, both men almost simultaneously walked into the forest again.
 That's when we decided to leave.
 Two minutes later, when we finished packing our bikes, still no one had emerged.

-We entered the valley of the Rhone and continuously went down a decline of 2 or 3 percent.
-For about 10 km we averaged 30 km/h.
+We entered the valley of the Rhone and continuously declined by 2 or 3 percent.
+For about 10 km, we averaged 30 km/h.
 After a while, we left the big road and entered the mountains.
-First we cooked some fried rice by a soccer field.
-The ascent that followed was steep.
+First, we cooked some fried rice by a soccer field.
+The ascent that followed was steep

 The view from the hill we were climbing

 After the large hill followed some smaller climbs.
-We had planned to cycle to Lens-Lestang, but because today had been tough we stopped early, in Beaurepaire.
+We had planned to cycle to Lens-Lestang, but because today had been tough, we stopped early in Beaurepaire.
 The weather looked ominous so on the campsite we asked for a place not directly under trees.
-Despite the odds it didn't rain.
-The camping only had a two star rating but still had great showers and toilets.
-They were about 1.5 x 3 meters, roughly 3 times as large as most others, and completely closed off so there was no cold draft.
-There were two other people camped near us, it was quite mountainous there as well, which wasn't because of the French scenery, because that usually wasn't that interesting.
+Despite the odds, it didn't rain.
+The camping only had a two-star rating but still had great showers and toilets.
+They were about 1.5 x 3 meters, roughly three times as large as most others, and completely closed off, so there was no cold draft.
+There were two other people camped near us; it was pretty mountainous there as well, which wasn't because of the French scenery because that usually wasn't that interesting.

 Daily distance 175.84 km